 Style Essentials for the Older Man: Quality, Not Quantity

 In general, your best policy is to buy a few very high-quality items and pair them in a variety of ways.
-It's always possible, if you think about it and, more importantly, care about it, to find ways to look better.
-We're not rich, but we're not quite as poor as we, perhaps, were as young men.
-It's perfectly acceptable to spend a little extra to look our age.
+It's always possible if you think about it and, more importantly care about it, to find ways to look better.
+We're not rich, but we're maybe not quite as poor as we were as young men.
+It's perfectly acceptable to spend a little extra style money to look good no matter our age.

-Ralph Lauren: A Model Older Male
+Ralph Lauren: A Model Older Man